elvisyung/TheBazaar/README.md

-# TheBazzar | A MERN Full Stack E-commerce Web Application Project
+# TheBazaar | A MERN Full Stack E-commerce Web Application Project

+## Description
+TheBazaar is a MERN full stack e-commerece web application project that was inspired by Brad Traversy's iteration.
+This project showcases MERN full stack knowledge with beautiful UI designs from React-bootstrap and custom components.
+This website features items that is stored in a MongoDB database of which the Admin can delete, edit and upload different items into the database, fulfilling a fully functional CRUD appliation.
+The checkout system is integated via Paypal and features a delivery process (Stripe will be added as an option in the near future).

 ## Technologies Used
 * MongoDB - Database